 Cultured pearls, on the other hand, are formed with human assistance.
 Farmers insert a bead or a small tissue piece as the irritant to encourage the growth of a pearl.

 Because of this distinction, natural pearls usually command a much higher price than the ones that are cultured.
-A natural pearl of equal size and quality can be several times more expensive due to its rareness.
-It’s important to note that nearly all the pearl jewellery seen on today’s market is made out of cultured pearls, regardless of whether they’re freshwater, Akoya, Tahitian, or South Sea.
+They are often found in museums, like the pearls you see in the Crown Jewels.
+A natural pearl of equal size and quality can be a hundred times more expensive due to its rareness.
+It’s important to note that nearly all the pearl jewellery seen on today’s market is made out of cultured pearls, regardless of whether they are freshwater, Akoya, Tahitian, or South Sea.

 Another interesting difference between the two lies in nacre thickness.
 Natural pearls usually have thicker nacre.
-As a rule of thumb, any pearls that have thick nacre will last a lot longer than those with thin one.
-Hence, they’re more valuable.
+As a rule of thumb, any pearls (both cultured and natural) that have thick nacre will last a lot longer than those with thin one.
 In the case of saltwater variety such as Akoya, South Sea and Tahitian, a blinking test can be easily carried out to detect the thickness of their nacre.

 So should you buy cultured or natural pearls?
-In most cases, fine quality cultured pearls are just as good as those formed without any human assistance.
+Well, the answer depends on your budget and the quality you're looking for.
+In most cases, you'll find cultured pearl jewellery offered by your jewellers due to the fact that fine quality natural pearls are simply not commercially viable and they are usually exhibited in museums.
 Ultimately, a pearl’s value depends on the seven value factors defined by GIA (Gemological Institute of America).
 Find out more on how to judge the quality of a pearl.

 image1: Natural Pearl Earrings